nullBroken/resonantapi7/README.md

 # Resonant [![build](https://github.com/aulus-asina/resonant/actions/workflows/build.yml/badge.svg)](https://github.com/aulus-asina/resonant/actions/workflows/build.yml)
 A power worthy of Lord Zenos.
 Resonant is a Dalamud plugin that draws positional information in the world.

+only change  is replacing the api level to api7.

 ![Target positionals with player hitbox](/repo/positionals.png)
 ## Features
 ### Player Hitbox